Vietnam News, Vietnam Weather and Links ( Viet Nam News and Viet Nam Weather )

 Nevertheless, Indo-China had to be defended--if it could be defended.
 So had Formosa, last stand of China's Nationalists, which has advantages not to be found in Indo-China--a strong government, a well-trained defending fighting force, and easily defensible tactical position.
 The U.S. decision to go into such a doubtful project as the defense of Indo-China was the result of an idea that it ought to do something, somehow, to stop the Communists in Southeast Asia.
 But the U.S. policy in Indo-China was a piecemeal operation...

-See also: China News - Cambodia News
+see also: China News - Cambodia - Malaysia - Thailand

-All of Vietnam operates as a single time zone at GMT+7 all year round.
+operates as a single time zone

 Vietnam News